chentairan/iOSRemoteTrog/README.md

 # iOSRemoteTrog
-iOS App based on Swift remote a Trog based on ROS
+an iOS App based on Swift remotes a Trog based on ROS

 ## Getting Started